 Sweatshirts, Shirts & Hats - Oh My!!

 I had a red sweatshirt in my office that once belonged to a long-time member and folks were asking where/how they can get something like that since it is embroidered with our senior center logo.
 Well, wonder no more!!
 I've gotten some current pricing*, colors and style of denim & performance shirts, sweatshirts and hats.
 The sweatshirts come in 2 different weights (8 oz. & 9.3 oz.) and are priced at $25 & $35; 1/4 Zip Sweatshirts $24 (8 oz. only); denim shirts $24; performance tee's $20 and hats $10.
 Turnaround time is approximately 2-3 weeks and payment HAS to be made at the time of the order (cash or checks made out to The Hamburg Senior Center).
 Plus sizes do run a little higher in cost.
 Julie, Carol and myself have some samples of what each item looks and we can place an order once a month or whenever we get a decent amount of orders in.
 Any questions - just come on in or give us a call and we will do our best to get your questions answered.

 Book of Services

-Julie is putting together a book of reputable and recommended service providers to keep in the office.
-If you have a handyman, cleaning service, lawn maintenance service, or small job trades company that you can recommend please call the office — or you can email Julie at:firstname.lastname@example.org Please make sure the company is happy to have the Referral!!!
+Julie has put together a book of reputable and recommended service providers to keep in the office.
+If you have a handyman, cleaning service, lawn maintenance service, or small job trades company that you can recommend please call the office — or you can email Julie at:firstname.lastname@example.org Please make sure the company is happy to have the Referral !!!